 In 2015, I studied the best-performing stocks over the last five years.
 Almost all of these companies were small micro-cap companies that turned into small caps.
 On the list were about 120 companies that were up 1,000% over the past five years.
 The top 10 companies were companies that were up anywhere from 8,000% to 67,000% in five years.
 There were eight 100-plus baggers that occurred in a five-year time period on U.S./Canadian exchanges.
 Those percentages and time frames aren’t typos.

-Micro Cap Investments Are Easier To Understand
+2. Micro Cap Companies Are Easier To Digest

 Multi-billion dollar companies are often complex with many products, services, brands, and subsidiaries.
 Each component of the business takes precious time to study, understand, and appraise.
 To gain a true understanding of all of Alphabet’s vast operations, for example, it would take months upon months of full-time research from a standing start, not to mention constant adjustments to your calculations and estimates every quarter.
 It’s no wonder most retail investors would rather just gamble.
 It’s too much work to keep up.